 Cancer support groups

-Cancer support groups are held in many city and rural communities.
-They are a safe place for people to support each other, develop friendships and share ideas and thoughts.
-Often cancer-specialist health professionals are invited to give talks and information.
+Cancer support groups are a safe place for people to support each other, develop friendships and share ideas and thoughts.
+These groups are held in many city and rural communities and may be led by peer community members or health professionals.

 You can access the Cancer Connect service when you are: